usetania/tania-core/README.md

 ## REST APIs
 **Tania** have REST APIs to easily integrate with any softwares, even you can build a mobile app client for it.
 You can read the documentation here: [Tania REST API](https://documenter.getpostman.com/view/3434975/tania/RVnb9H2z).

+## Roadmap

+We want to share our high-level details of our roadmap, so that others can see our priorities in Tania development.
+You can read our roadmap on [the wiki](https://github.com/flutter/flutter/wiki/Roadmap).

 ## Contributing to Tania